 Furthermore, there’s evidence that, for some reason, evolution operated in such a way that men show greater variability on many characteristics than women do.

-Most people score around the average, and the number of scores taper off toward the extremes.
-This distribution is obviously true for both men and women—most people are in the center of this bell-shaped distribution of scores, and relatively few people have very low or very high scores on whatever we are measuring.
+Most people score around the average, and the number of scores tapers off toward the extremes.
+This distribution is true for both men and women—most people are in the center of this bell-shaped distribution of scores, and relatively few people have very low or very high scores on whatever we are measuring.

 But here’s the interesting thing: On many characteristics, more men score at the extremes—both extremes—than women do.